ywyeli/Place3D/README.md

 ## :hotsprings: Data Preparation

-Our dataset consists of a total of eleven LiDAR placements, in which seven baselines are inspired by existing self-driving configurations from autonomous vehicle companies and four LiDAR placements are obtained by optimization.
+The `Place3D` dataset consists of a total of eleven LiDAR placements, in which seven baselines are inspired by existing self-driving configurations from autonomous vehicle companies, and four LiDAR placements are obtained by sensor optimization.

 Each LiDAR placement contains four LiDAR sensors.
 For each LiDAR configuration, the sub-dataset consists of 13,600 frames of samples, comprising 11,200 samples for training and 2,400 samples for validation, following the split ratio used in nuScenes.
-We combined every 40 frames of samples into one scene, with a time interval of 0.5 seconds between each frame sample.

 | <img src="docs/figs/town01.png" align="center" width="125"> | <img src="docs/figs/town03.png" align="center" width="125"> | <img src="docs/figs/town04.png" align="center" width="125"> | <img src="docs/figs/town06.png" align="center" width="125">
 | :-: | :-: | :-: | :-: |
 | Town 1 | Town 3 | Town 4 | Town 6 |

+We choose four maps (Towns 1, 3, 4, and 6) in CARLA v0.9.10 to collect point cloud data and generate ground truth information.
+For each map, we manually set 6 ego-vehicle routes to cover all roads with no roads overlapped.
+The frequency of the simulation is set to 20 Hz.

 Kindly refer to [DATA_PREPARE.md](docs/document/DATA_PREPARE.md) for the details to prepare the `Place3D` dataset.

-## :oncoming_automobile: Sensor Placement
+## :blue_car: Sensor Placement

 | <img src="docs/figs/1_center.png" align="center" width="210"> | <img src="docs/figs/2_line.png" align="center" width="210"> | <img src="docs/figs/3_pyramid.png" align="center" width="210"> | <img src="docs/figs/4_square.png" align="center" width="210"> |
 | :-: | :-: | :-: | :-: |